manasa-arun/python/content/en/Tips/How-to-iterate-through-two-lists-in-parallel-in-python.md

 ## using `zip()` function to iterate 2 list parallel in python

-We can use `zip()` function, which is a built-in python function used to iterates tuples and lists.
+We can use `zip()` function, which is a built-in python function used to iterates tuples and lists in python.

 To iterate two lists, use `zip()` function as explained below